Connecticut Court Records

 Per Connecticut Code Sec.
 54-33a, a judge will issue a search warrant to a police officer if they have probable cause to believe that any property:

-- Is used or intended to be used for committing any criminal offense;
+- Is used or intended to be used for committing any criminal offense.

-- Contain stolen or embezzled items;
+- Contain stolen or embezzled items.

-- Constitutes evidence of an offense, or a particular person who participated in the commission of an offense is on the premises.
+- Constitutes evidence of an offense, or a particular person who participated in the commission of an offense, is on the premises.

 After executing a search warrant, the police officer must return the warrant and a written inventory of all property seized to the issuing judge.
 Unless otherwise stated by the judge, a copy of the warrant application and affidavits must be given to such owner, occupant, or person within 48 hours of the search.
-Every search warrant must state the date and time of its issuance, the grounds or probable cause for its issuance, and a directive that the officer should search the specified place, property, or person.
+Every search warrant must state the date and time of its issuance, the grounds or probable cause, and a directive that the officer should search the specified place, property, or person.

 Connecticut law strictly warns against assaulting, resisting, opposing, impeding, intimidating, or interfering with any law enforcement officer authorized to execute a search warrant.
 Per Connecticut Code Sec.
 54-33d, persons who resist legal searches will be penalized with a maximum fine of $1,000, a year of imprisonment, or both.